 Flagler County teen accused of attacking school employee to be charged as adult, deputies say

-A 17-year-old Flagler County student will be charged as an adult after being accused of attacking a school employee.
+A 17-year-old Flagler County student will be charged as an adult after being accused of attacking a school employee at Matanzas High School, our sister station WFTV in Orlando reports.

 Officials said video footage from within the school shows the student -- who is approximately 6 feet, 6 inches tall and weighs 270 pounds -- is shown walking quickly toward the victim, pushing her and knocking her to the floor, which knocked her unconscious.